The information below is specifically for academic units intending to file an H-1B petition, including:

 H-1B Instructions for Departments

-After completing the ISSA Immigration Request Form (IRF), the academic unit receives an email that confirms the H-1B recommendation and provides a link to the shared folders for Department and Beneficiary to upload all required documents.
+After completing the ISSA Immigration Request Form (IRF), the academic unit receives an email that confirms the H-1B recommendation and provides information for next steps in initiating the H-1B process.

 Hiring Packet/Appointment Letter